ramirorichmand/bookkeeper_backend_project/README.md

 This project is a Bookkeeper API containing books within a 'booklist.'
 Each book contains the title, author, description and genre.

-The program allows the user to have a book stored in their 'booklist' as well as allowing them to categorise them into "Currently reading," "To-read" and "Read" to add further personalisation.
+The program allows the user to have a book stored in their 'booklist' as well as allowing them to categorise them into "Reading," "Read" and "To_Read" to add further personalisation.

 The user is able to filter books based on author, genre and rating.